wp-plugins/birchschedule/readme.txt

 = Feature: =
 * Customer booking for specific time in a day
+* Optimize the booking form for responsive themes
 * Support multiple locations
 * Support multiple staff and services
 * Config service length, padding time and price